saumets/shopify-test-data-generator/README.rst

 Shopify Test Data Generator
 ---------------------------

 *STDG* is a Python package that automates the generation of test/fake data for any Shopify store.
 Are you developing a new feature, service, and/or plugin, but need some data in a store to actually help you with your testing?
+Then
-Then STDG may be for you!
+STDG may be for you!
 Save yourself the hassle of manually creating all that Shopify store data through the dashboard.
 You need STDG.

 STDG is dependent on the following packages: `ShopifyAPI`_, and `Faker`_

 ----

 **Note**: This package is currently in a sandbox state.
 While usable, presently it's restricted to command-line usage only.
 This README file *may* be out of date at any time and further configuration may be required and/or necessary.

 ----

 Basic Setup
 -----------

-First get a python *virtualenv* up and running and clone the repo.
+- First get a python *virtualenv* up and running and clone the repo.
 Then:

 .. code:: bash

     python setup.py develop

+- Open and edit the provided *stdg-sample.ini* file and add your Shopify API credentials and optional settings.
+- Save your above edits as *stdg.ini*.

 Basic Usage
 -----------